-When you’re trying to decide between an associate degree and a bachelor’s degree, one of the factors to consider is the types of jobs you can get.
+When you’re trying to decide between an associate degree and a bachelor’s degree, one of the factors to consider is the types of jobs you are interested in pursuing.
 While an associate degree means going to school for less time overall, it doesn’t have to limit your career options.
-In fact, there are several jobs you can look into getting when you have an associate degree.
+In fact, there are several jobs you can look into pursuing they may accept applicants with a minimum of an associate degree.

 Growth of the Associate Degree

 Getting a bachelor’s degree has been a common goal for college students for years, but that trend is changing.
 In 2016, for example, college students earned associate degrees and bachelor’s degrees in roughly equal numbers.
 According to a recent report, around 1.95 million students earned an associate degree that year, while 1.92 million earned bachelor’s degrees.